 Roads crisscross the entire country covering much of the land.
 Highways take us through states or across the whole country, streets cover cities and dirt roads link rural areas to cities.
 They traverse over rivers, lakes, mountains, valleys, deserts and forests.
 Some highways are many lanes wide and some bridges are modern engineering marvels.
 They bring us commercial goods, foods and fuel across great distances.
 There are over 4 million miles of roads in the United States alone.

 Wildlife needs to move for many reasons which were discussed in Ecology Lesson: Population Movements.
 There are many barriers in the urban landscape that prevent or make movement difficult for wildlife.
-Among the many barriers are roads including small streets to major highways, development such as shopping centers or subdivisions, railroad lines, powerline corridors, canals, dams and non wildlife-friendly landscapes such as agriculture, golf courses or cemeteries. ...
+Among the many barriers are roads including small streets to major highways, development such as shopping centers or subdivisions, railroad lines, powerline corridors, canals, dams and non wildlife-friendly landscapes such as agriculture, golf courses or cemeteries.

 The ARC International Wildlife Crossing Infrastructure Design Competition, which was mentioned on this blog back in February here, has finally posted the submissions of the five finalists.
 The winner won’t be announced until the end of January at the Transportation Research Board Annual Meeting, but the designs can be viewed on the website now.
 The five finalists include Balmori Associates from New York, The Olin Studio from Philadelphia, Janet Rosenberg & Associates from Toronto, Michael Van Valkenburgh & Associates with HNTB Engineering from New York and Zwarts & Jantsma Architects from Amsterdam.
-Be sure to visit the ARC page with PDF's of all...

 ARC will engage the best and most innovative international, interdisciplinary design teams—comprised of landscape architects, architects, engineers, ecologists, and other experts—to create the next generation of wildlife crossing structures for North America’s roadways.
 This competition seeks specifically from its entries, innovation in feasible, buildable context-sensitive and compelling design solutions for safe, efficient, cost-effective, and ecologically responsive wildlife crossings.
 In doing so, it hopes to raise international awareness of a need to better reconcile the construction and maintenance of road networks with wildlife movement.